caballeto/discrete_structures/README.md

-# discrete_structures
+# Data structures

-Discrete structures labs
+Home works for course 'Discrete structures'.
+A collection of implementations of several different data structures.